 Trade reforms must be durable if countries are to reap the benefits of international specialisation and trade.
 Whereas Peru has sustained the reforms it carried out in the 1990s, Argentina has introduced multiple trade restrictions in recent years.
 This column argues that Peru’s success is due to two factors.
 First, Peruvian trade reform was part of a broader reform effort.
 Second, by highlighting the success of Asian countries and negotiating bilateral agreements, Peru’s political leaders fostered a positive vision of Peru’s role in the world economy.

-Jerónimo Carballo, Christian Volpe Martincus, Ana Cusolito 13 July 2013
+Jerónimo Carballo, Christian Volpe Martincus, Ana Cusolito, Saturday, July 13, 2013

 Expanding road infrastructure is often justified on the basis of its presumed effects on exports.
 Yet, available evidence on to what extent these effects really materialise is very limited due to difficulties faced in convincingly identifying true casual relationships.
 Historical road networks can help overcome this endogeneity challenge.
 This column provides evidence for Peru based on the Inca road network and suggests that improvements in road infrastructure have had a significant impact on firms’ exports and thereby on job creation.